mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## Data Loader

+Please don't do REST API backing your GraphQL.
+It will be damn slow.
+Always use some variants of Data Loader.

 * [graphql-batch for Ruby, sort of like DataLoader](https://github.com/Shopify/graphql-batch)
 * [DataLoader - Source code walkthrough by Lee Byron](https://www.youtube.com/watch?v=OQTnXNCDywA)
 * [Ruby BatchLoader](https://engineering.universe.com/batching-a-powerful-way-to-solve-n-1-queries-every-rubyist-should-know-24e20c6e7b94)